RiyadhKh4n/CoinFrog/README.md

 * ## Development Method

 When creating CoinFrog I will take a waterfall approach when developing.
 That is, creating sections of the program at a time and ensuring they work as intended before going onto the next section.
-I will be able to break up development by choosing small elements to work on daily, ensuring the website can be built and published in a timely fashion.
-As this project Python only all my time will be spent on developing and testing the logic behind the program.
-So I will work on developing each class and function within each class and getting them working before I move onto the next section of development.
+I will be able to break up development by choosing small elements to work on daily, ensuring the program can be built and published in a timely fashion.
+As this project is Python only, all my time will be spent on developing and testing the logic behind the program.
+I will work on developing each class and function and getting them working before I move onto the next section of development.

 * ## Scope